tank-bohr/bookish_spork/README.md

 - we check a testee function result

-- we check a side effect: verifying outgoing request has correct parameters (uri in this case)
+- we check a side effect: verifying outgoing request has correct attributes (uri in this case)

 ### More complex expectations